nm-examples/dependency-checker/README.md

 5. **Reporting**:
    - Outputs results in the console indicating outdated dependencies and manual checks required
-   - Optionally generates an HTML report file
+   - Optionally generates an HTML report file.
+Experimenal - For major version upgrades, it will include a pre-prepared pormpt you can use AI tools like ChatGPT to help you with determining if the upgrade is safe or not when breaking changes are present.

 ### Example Console Output